Apple MacBook Pro MB076LL/A 17-inch Laptop (2.4 GHz Intel Core 2 Duo, Glossy Display, 2 GB RAM, 160 GB Hard Drive, DVD/CD SuperDrive)

 All in all I'm very happy with my new laptop, prefer it immensely over my Windows-based laptop (which, now that I have an Intel-based Mac, I can safely store in the attic and return it for the regular company-sponsored upgrades), and only feel slightly guilty of purchasing over my old (but still working) G4.
 The screen size and brightness, the connectivity, and the incredible slickness of the form factor make this a great laptop.
 It's really a hot laptop.
 The only downside is that it is also literally a hot laptop, but not more than my Windows-based laptop from Dell.
 I wholeheartedly recommend it to anyone looking for a slick, high-end laptop.

-beautiful and sexy, with brains5
+beautiful and sexy, with brains

 Let me stress at the beginning that I am not a Mac fanatic.
 I work with PCs and find them much less annoying now than I did 10 and 20 years ago.
 I've owned an iMac for four years and find it nice but imperfect.
 Macs and PCs are converging when it comes to reliability and ease of use, but Apple products are much more elegantly designed than most other computer products, and the Mac OS is still cleaner and more stable than Microsoft's product.
 I doubt the price premium makes Macs worth it for everyone, and in some ways Apple computers are like luxury cars that aren't designed either for stellar performance or to make things easy for the home mechanic, but rather to make driving as easy and comfortable as possible for people who don't much care to change their own spark plugs.
 They aren't for everyone, but they're definitely for those of us who want things easy and want our toys to have some style.